ZHTang29/tp/docs/DeveloperGuide.md

 **MSS**

 1. Chef requests for help
-2. Book shows a list of the descriptions and example usages of all commands
+2. Book shows the link to the user guide

     Use case ends.